• Skip to primary navigation

 If grating: Wash and cut the fruit in half.
 Grate (using a cheese grater- bigger holes) and work around the core.
 Grate the quince flesh until you get to the hard woody texture by the core.

-Using a knife (it does not have to be a sharp one) or a pointier teaspoon, scoop out all the seeds you can find inside the core cavities/ compartments.
-These are super high in pectin helping with setting the juices later on.
+Using a knife (it does not have to be a sharp one) or a pointier teaspoon, scoop out some or all of the seeds/pits from inside the core cavities/ compartments.
+These are super high in pectin, helping with setting the juices later on.
+Please note that high amounts of seeds/pits can become poisonous.

 Step 2